ghr85/CCP01_Ruby_/money_tracker.md

 * No way to filter or sort data - would this be done at SQL level or Ruby end?
 Hmmm...

+* There's no need for users to see IDs in the view.
+Get rid of that nonsense.